johschmidt42/azure-container-apps-jobs/README.md

 - Execute a job & get the job execution status using REST API/Python SDK ([start_job.py](start_job.py))
 - Show that a User Assigned Managed Identity (instead of access keys) is used to
     - pull the image from the container registry
-    - process messages in a storage queue or service bus topic
+    - process messages in a storage queue or service bus queue

 ## Provisioning Steps